DiUS/rpi-stereo-cam-stream/raspbian/README_Raspbian_gpsd_ntpd.md

 # Enabling UART based GPS receiver and getting ntpd to sync from it

-The UART based GPS receiver referenced in this guide is the [PA6H (MTK3339) GPS module][http://www.adafruit.com/products/790].
-There is a [breakout module][http://www.adafruit.com/product/746] version for development.
+The UART based GPS receiver referenced in this guide is the [PA6H (MTK3339) GPS module](http://www.adafruit.com/products/790).
+There is a [breakout module](http://www.adafruit.com/product/746) version for development.
 The built-in antenna is quite weak and may have difficulty getting a GPS lock.
-I highly recommend getting an [active antenna][http://www.adafruit.com/product/960] and the [adapter][http://www.adafruit.com/product/851] to ease indoor testing.
+I highly recommend getting an [active antenna](http://www.adafruit.com/product/960) and the [adapter](http://www.adafruit.com/product/851) to ease indoor testing.

-### disable UART from raspi-config
+### Disable UART from raspi-config
 ```
 raspi-config
 ```